Introduction

 A 35W4 is used as a rectifier, and like

 dropper.
-Again, as was typical of U.S design, this tuner has a live chassis
+Also, as was typical of U.S design, this tuner has a live chassis

 with no power transformer.